jacobhtkh/shopping-cart-exercise/README.md

 Make sure you have [Node](https://nodejs.org/en/) and [npm](https://nodejs.org/en/) installed.

-Install the typescript and ts-node npm packages to compile and run the Typescript files.
+Use npm to install the typescript and ts-node packages to compile and run the Typescript file.

 ```bash
 npm install -g typescript ts-node